Eliasdb/eDB/README.md

 ---

-### 5 TO DO
+## 5. Current Goals

--   Production diagram
+-   [ ] Production diagram
--   Readme
+-   [ ] Streamline README
--   Refactor backend (automapper and code quality, adding missing DTOs for application controller)
+-   [ ] Refactor backend (use AutoMapper, improve code quality, add missing DTOs for Application Controller)
--   Add unit, integration and E2E testing to pipeline
+-   [ ] Add unit, integration, and E2E testing to the pipeline
--   maybe adding something like Argo CD to pipeline
+-   [ ] Maybe add something like Argo CD to the pipeline
+-   [ ] Redis integration

-### Questions
+## 6. Unresolved Questions

--   Best practices observables and signals
+-   [ ] Best practices for Observables and Signals
--   Overall FE architecture
+-   [ ] Overall Frontend architecture
--   Feedback on clarity documentation and diagrams
+-   [ ] Feedback on clarity of documentation and diagrams